Here are 27 diy wood planter tutorials. I chose These planters to show you for their cool, well-crafted and unique features.

 I love Jaime’s repurposing idea of taking a fence and turning it into a planter.
 It’s nice and durable too.
 Check out this DIY Outdoor Panter.

-A hanging planter, keeping it simple.
+A DIY hanging planter, keeping it simple.
 Faeries and Fauna shows a creative way to keep your plants off the ground with this frame.
 She even has a cute twin frame that goes with it that you can use for a sign.

 Check out this large raised garden planter.
 It even includes compost bins.
 Lazy Guy’s tutorial is especially easy to follow with cut lists and illustrations.
 It’s practically a full-sized garden!